 Generally we utilize the current revision AIAG Production Part Approval Process (PPAP) manual format for part submission packages.
-Customer specific requirements will ultimately dictate the content and format of part submissions.
-We are responsible for documenting the submission requirements, setting a timeline with due dates, and communicating them to the supplier.
+Customer specific requirements (CSR's) will ultimately dictate the content and format of part submissions.
+We are responsible for cascading the CSR's and documenting the submission requirements, setting a timeline with due dates, and communicating them to the supplier.
 All questions and open items must be resolved prior to the submission due date with documented results included in the submission package as necessary.